PlatinX (PTX) Hits Self Reported Market Capitalization of $188.35 Million

 [Telegram](https://t.me/platinxio)”

-It is usually not possible to purchase alternative cryptocurrencies such as PlatinX directly using U.S. dollars.
-Investors seeking to trade PlatinX should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PlatinX using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as PlatinX directly using U.S. dollars.
+Investors seeking to acquire PlatinX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PlatinX using one of the exchanges listed above.

 Receive News & Updates for PlatinX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlatinX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.